-MiRA:: is an app with a modular user interface.
+MiRA is an application with a modular user interface.
 Each "page" is called a layout.
 Each layout has several audio analysis tools that we call scopes.
 Each factory layout has a specific use case in mind, so it is important to know how you can simply and quickly navigate through them.